3 days in Milan: Itinerary of what to see in Milan (+ map)

 Villa Reale a Corso Buenos Aires

 Another interesting place in the Porta Venezia district is the Villa Reale, home to the Museum of Modern Art.
-Behind us is a beautiful quiet garden.
+Behind it is a large park.

 Villa Reale Milan